National Dish of Castile and León Castilian Garlic Soup

 - Place the lid on the pot and let it simmer for about fifteen (0:15) minutes.

-- While the soup simmers, toast the slices of bread on both sides, then set aside.
+- While the soup simmers, toast the slices of bread on both sides, then set them aside.

-- Break the eggs one at a time in the soup, and poach each egg for about two (0:02) minutes until the white firms and seals the yolk inside.
+- Break the eggs one at a time in the soup, and poach each egg for about two (0:02) minutes until the white firm and seals the yolk inside.